 That’s why we are introducing to you the O’Brien Basics of Shade Photography series.
 With Mitch Burgeois, CDT, as your guide, get ready to learn—through a series of 2-3 minute videos—the basics of shade photography.
 We cover:

 - Camera and Flash

-- Metamerism: How Various Light Sources may Affect Dental Ceramic and Natural Teeth Differently (coming soon)
+- Shade Blending and Metamerism: How Various Light Sources may Affect Dental Ceramic and Natural Teeth Differently (coming soon)